gaganpree99/BloodLife/A4_Varun_Mahagaokar_README.md

     }
 }
 ```

+the list of files that are added/updated, for implementing the Assignment 4.

+1. GalleryController.java

+2. GalleryRepository.java

+3. Gallery.java

+4. GalleryService.java

+5. GalleryServiceImpl.java

+6. galleryManagement.jsp

+7. gallery.jsp

 ## File Structure
 As mentioned in Assignment 3, the folder structure used for our project is spring boot folder structure.